The Texas Chainsaw Massacre 2: Plot

-Two high school seniors, Buzz and Rick, race along a desolate stretch of Texas highway, en route to the Texas-OU football game at the Dallas Cotton Bowl, and harass a pickup truck along the way.
-Heavily intoxicated, they use their car phone to call and harass on-air radio DJ Vanita "Stretch" Brock.
-Unable to convince them to hang up, Stretch is forced to keep the line open.
-As the two pass the same pickup truck, Leatherface emerges from the back of the truck and rips up the roof using his chainsaw.
+In 1986, high school seniors Buzz and Rick race along a desolate stretch of Texas highway, en route to the Texas-OU football game at the Dallas Cotton Bowl, and harass a pickup truck driven by chainsaw-wielding cannibal Leatherface along the way.
+Heavily intoxicated, they use their car phone to call and harass on-air radio DJ Vanita "Stretch" Brock, who, unable to convince them to hang up, is forced to keep the line open.
+As the two pass Leatherface’s pickup truck again, Leatherface emerges from the back of it and rips up the roof using his chainsaw.
 Rick tries shooting Leatherface with his revolver, but Leatherface kills Buzz.
 The car crashes, killing Rick.

-The next morning, Lieutenant Boude "Lefty" Enright, former Texas Ranger, and uncle of Sally and Franklin Hardesty, who were victims of Leatherface and his family years earlier, arrives at the scene of the crime to help solve Buzz and Rick's murders.
+The next morning, Lieutenant Boude "Lefty" Enright, former Texas Ranger, and uncle of Sally and Franklin Hardesty, who were victims of Leatherface and his family years earlier (Note: As depicted in The Texas Chain Saw Massacre (1974)), arrives at the scene of the crime to help solve Buzz and Rick's murders.
 Lefty has spent the last thirteen years looking into his nephew's disappearance, investigating reports of mysterious chainsaw killings across Texas.
 He is contacted by Stretch, who brings him a copy of the audio tape that recorded the attack.
 He sends her away, leaving Stretch and her coworker, L.G.
 Peters, to reluctantly cover a Texas/Oklahoma Chili Cookoff for their radio show.
 The winner of the cookoff happens to be Drayton Sawyer, the current patriarch of the cannibalistic Sawyer family, who declares that his secret is having an eye for "prime meat."

 Meanwhile, Lefty shops for chainsaws at a local hardware store.
 He at first unnerves, then amuses the shop's owner with his brutal testing of the saws on a log.
 Lefty then drives to Stretch's radio station and asks her to play the tape on her nightly radio show so that the public, which had previously mocked his case, will have to listen to him.